vuw-research-computing/raapoi-docs/docs/partitions.md

 slice of the larger cluster.
 Each partition has its own rules and configurations.

-For example, the quicktest partition has a maximum job run-time of 1 hour, whereas the partition bigmem has a maximum runtime of 10 days.
+For example, the quicktest partition has a maximum job run-time of 5 hours, whereas the partition bigmem has a maximum runtime of 10 days.
 Partitions can also limit who can run a job.
 Currently any user can use any partition but there may come a time when certain research groups purchase their own nodes and they are